AndreasUrlberger/AndreasUrlberger.github.io/content/projects/_index.md

 An overview of some of my projects.
 {{< /lead >}}

-Ever since I started programming in school, I have enjoyed doing side projects whenever I have some spare time.
-This is what got me into programming in the first place and what motivated me to study computer science.
-Sometimes there are just labour-intensive tasks that I want to automate, sometimes I want to learn something new, and sometimes I just want to build something cool.
-It started with simple scripts and Android apps, went on to game development followed by embedded systems, and currently, I am exploring some deep learning projects.
+Since I started programming in school, I have always enjoyed working on side projects in my spare time.
+These projects sparked my initial interest in programming and motivated me to pursue a degree in computer science.
+Whether it’s automating labor-intensive tasks, learning new technologies, or building something cool, I find joy in the creative process.
+My journey began with simple scripts and Android apps, progressed to game development and embedded systems, and now, I am exploring some deep learning projects.

-This list is by no means exhaustive, I might add more projects later on when I find the time for it, but I'm probably already busy working on a new project.
-I guess finishing projects is not my strong suit 😅, I just enjoy exploring new things and building stuff.
+This list is not exhaustive, I may add more projects as time permits.
+However, I am usually busy working on new projects.
+While I may not always finish every project 😅, my passion lies in exploring technologies and building stuff.

 ---